lfoscari/kernel-mnist/README.txt

 step is fully reproducible, the results can already be found inside the 'sketch' directory, if you wish to rerun the pre-processing just delete the folder and run the experiments.py executable.

-Thanks to the kmeans-pytorch library is possible to run achieve a k-means approximation of the dataset using a CUDA-compatible GPU.